vhaghani26/rocketchip/README.md

 #### Snakefile
 The Snakefile contains the code required to execute the entire pipeline.
 Here, I will go through the basics of Snakemake usage for this program.
 For additional information, see the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html).
 For specifics regarding command-line interface, [this](https://snakemake.readthedocs.io/en/stable/executing/cli.html) may be helpful.

 Briefly, the whole program can be executed by running `snakemake -j 4 -p --use-conda`, where the `-j` or `--jobs` option specifies the highest number of jobs (highest number of CPU) that can be run in parallel.
 The `-p` or `--prioritize` option tells the job scheduler to prioritize certain jobs given their dependencies.
 Without specifying anything else, the whole workflow will run.

-To run a rule in particular, you can use `snakemake -j 4 -p --use-conda rulename_wc`.
-The `_wc` tag at the end of the rule name is required when running an individual rule to ensure that your `wildcards` (samples) are properly incorporated unless otherwise specified.
-If the whole workflow is being run at once, the `_wc` tag is not necessary.
+To run a rule in particular or individually, you can use `snakemake -j 4 -p --use-conda rulename`.

 The list of rules and their descriptions goes as follows:
 - `rule all`: runs the entire workflow
 - `rule make_directories`: makes directories for data organization.
-See "Outputs" section for more information. `_wc` flag not required for this rule.
+See "Outputs" section for more information
 - `rule download_data`: downloads raw sequence data files (from SRA IDs)
 - `rule split_paired_reads`: splits paired-end read data into separate files
 - `rule fastqc_precheck`: run quality control on samples pre-processing
-- `rule download_genome`: download the GRCm39/mm39 mouse genome from the UCSC Genome Browser. `_wc` flag not required for this rule.
+- `rule download_genome`: download the GRCm39/mm39 mouse genome from the UCSC Genome Browser
-- `rule process_genome`: decompress the genome and concatenate individual chromosome files to create the full assembly. `_wc` flag not required for this rule.
+- `rule process_genome`: decompress the genome and concatenate individual chromosome files to create the full assembly
-- `rule set_alignment_reference`: set the GRCm39/mm39 mouse genome assembly as the reference genome for alignment. `_wc` flag not required for this rule.
+- `rule set_alignment_reference`: set the GRCm39/mm39 mouse genome assembly as the reference genome for alignment
 - `rule align_reads`: align paired end reads to GRCm39/mm39 reference genome
 - `rule sam_to_bam`: convert SAM to BAM file format
 - `rule sam_fixmate`: remove secondary and unmapped reads and add tags to reads for deduplication